Graphegon/Graphony/README.md

  distance(bob, alice, 422)]
 ```

-Only print relations where `coworker` is the relation:
+Only print edges where `coworker` is the relation:

 ```python3
 >>> p(G(relation='coworker'))